 Once you’ve offered a taste of how the article will read, your next paragraph should be along the lines of, “Would you be interested in a feature article on how trend X is sweeping young adults—and what parents should know to keep their kids safe”?
 From there you’ll go into some specifics (including statistics, if appropriate) and why you’re the right choice to write the piece.
 Many writers use bullet points to quickly itemize what they will cover in the article, but a couple of sentences work well too.

-Explain Why You’re Pitching the Magazine
+Explain Why You’re Pitching that Particular Magazine

 Like anyone else, editors like to feel special.
 And they want to know that you’re targeting the pitch specifically to their readership.
 Sometimes it’s a nice touch to add a line or two that tells them why you think their particular target audience would want to read the article.
 If the magazine runs themed or seasonal issues, you might propose reasoning for why your piece would be a good fit in a special edition.

-Include a Brief Bio
+Wrap it Up With a Brief Bio

 Finish off the letter with a few sentences about why you’re qualified to write the article.
 If you don’t have a lot of experience writing for magazines, emphasize your knowledge about the topic and include other writing credits or education.
 If you’re a veteran writer, you can list similar magazine titles to demonstrate your experience.
 It’s also a nice touch to include a link directly to some clips on your website or elsewhere so they can quickly get a feel for your writing.

 Let the Editor Know if You’re Doing Multiple Submissions